CSHNotes/NA-Notes/week9.1.markdown

 ### Cluster Sampling

 Unit of analysis is a naturally occurring group rather than individuals
+	e.g. : I want to know somehting about all 18 year olds in Rochester, but I don't have a list...
+	Divide the city into areas of 16 square blocks.
+Select area(s) at random.
+All 18 year olds in that area are sampled.

 ## Bias

 ### Selection bias

 Select group with bias.
+Respondents were mailed surveys based on telephone books and club memberships.
+The rich favored Landon; the poor, Roosevelt.

+The differences between characteristics of sample and those of the population is called sampling error.
+Largest error occurs with smallest samples.

 ### Non-response bias

-Upper and lower classes do not respond to surveys
+Upper and lower classes do not respond to surveys, so the middle class is over-represented.
+Generally, response rate is about 16-36% for mailed surveys; 75% rate for personal interviews.

 ### Volunteer bias

 More intelligent, affluent less likely to do surverys
+	High SES, need more approval, more compliant

 # Developing a survey